 However it is not easy to make a choice in terms of lighting because of the market wealth.
-The personal taste remain an important factor in the decision but it is also important to take into account some advices to correctly illuminate by creating the desired atmosphere.
+The personal taste remain an important factor in the decision but it is also important to take into account some advice to correctly illuminate a room by creating the desired atmosphere.

-That’s why we want to share these 3 tips that you should keep in mind when choosing your lighting.
+That’s why we want to share these 3 tips that you should keep in mind when browsing through our selection of designer lamps.

 1) Create at least 3 types of lighting per room

 - The main lighting must provide a sufficient comfort in terms of amount of light.
 The amount that is needed depends a lot on the room function (kitchen, living room…).
 The main lighting can be ensured by embedded spotlights, rails of spots, or by a central pendant light.

 - Indirect lighting has as primary function to create a bright atmosphere.
 The goal is to have an inspiring and warm lighting.
 This is achieved by placing wall lamps (find some great choices from brands like Tom Raffield), floor lights or table lamps.
 Little trick; if you place such lights in the corner of a room, it will enlarge it.

 - Emphasis or task lighting will aim to highlight an object or a room feature.
 Like a painting on the wall, a decorative object on a piece of furniture, etc. This is the typical lighting used in museums and galleries.
 Such lighting is realised thanks to a directional spot with a narrow beam of light.
 Task lighting, such as desk lamps and LED strips, is needed when you carry out an activity.

 2) Correctly estimate the required number of light points and the amount of light that is required

 Before estimating the required numbers of lighting points, it’s important to understand two notions: